 App data is changing so fast: new releases, features, prices, ASO metadata, and users’ moods are so dynamic that it’s tough to stay up to date.
 All this data is crucial for making the right decisions.
 To provide our customers with a complete overview of product development and marketing efforts, AppFollow has totally revamped the Compare Apps tool.

 Compare Apps is a perfect fit if you’re keeping track of your app’s performance on different platforms or studying your competitors to find new growth hacking ideas.

 Get a quick understanding of shortcomings and issues that check the growth of your app or game.
 Easily compare your app’s activities in 5 major stores: App Store, Google Play, Microsoft Store, Mac App Store, and Amazon Appstore, to come up with better solutions.
 The tool will help you grasp the basic metrics worldwide and in particular countries that will move your product forward.

 The Compare Apps tool helps you match your app performance with a competitor to detect emerging competitive threats.
-You will spot your competitors weaknesses promptly, together with shortcomings in prices or localization.
+You will spot your competitors weaknesses promptly, together with shortcomings in pricing or localization.
 These insights will give you ideas about how to promote your app to beat the competition.

 How to use the tool